 Have you had any unusual requests over the years?

 Nothing stationery related, ironically.
-I get a lot of people come into the shop asking random questions, which I always tweet.
+I get a lot of people who come into the shop asking random questions, which I always tweet.
 Examples include: Can I pay my congestion charge here?
 Do you sell whisks?
 Do you have anything I can varnish a matchstick boat with?
 Do you sell face paints or scouring pads?
 Is this a bike shop?
 Can I print a Powerpoint file here?

 And online people request random things to go with their order.
 The best so far being 'In my package can you draw a cat and write 'Karl Marx is my bitch'.